LukeFerris/origin-react-vertical-website/README.md

 // Parameters: None
 import Footer from './landingPageComponents/Footer';

-// HeroApp
+//// HeroApp
-// Importantly, HeroApp should only be used when an email sign up function has been explicitly requested for a marketing landing page.
+Importantly, HeroApp should only be used when an email sign up function has been explicitly requested for a marketing landing page.
 It should not be used for general bespoke websites.
 Do not use this component in the specification unless the goal is explicitly a marketing landing page and explicitly requires an email sign up requested by the user.
 This component is perfect for landing / marketing pages requiring a sign up and must be placed at the top of a container component.
 It is not stand alone.
 It has a hero image, a headline text, tag line and three point bullet list of key features.
 There is also an email sign up box.
 // Parameters:

-// - mainHeading: 1-4 words
+- mainHeading: 1-4 words
-// - subHeading: 10-15 words that act as a product tagline.
+- subHeading: 10-15 words that act as a product tagline.
-// - keyFeature1: 10-15 words on the first key feature of the product to highlight
+- keyFeature1: 10-15 words on the first key feature of the product to highlight
-// - keyFeature2: 10-15 words on the second key feature of the product to highlight
+- keyFeature2: 10-15 words on the second key feature of the product to highlight
-// - keyFeature3: 10-15 words on the third key feature of the product to highlight
+- keyFeature3: 10-15 words on the third key feature of the product to highlight
-// - imageComponent: An image component with width 290px and height: 624px.
+- imageSrc: An image src to an imported image with width 290px and height: 624px.
-// - imageAltTag: A highly descriptive image tag of between 10-30 words that describe an aspirational image related to the product/service
+- imageAltTag: A highly descriptive image tag of between 10-30 words that describe an aspirational image related to the product/service
-// - buttonText: One or two words that relate to the call to action of this site.
-E.g. request invite or subsribe or start. import HeroApp from './landingPageComponents/HeroApp';
+- buttonText: One or two words that relate to the call to action of this site.
+E.g. request invite or subsribe or start.
+  // Deploy Inputs
+- Database.API.PostOnly
+- Database.Dynamo.Admin.SiteUrl
+  // Example Import
+  import HeroApp from './landingPageComponents/HeroApp';

 // HeroStandard
 // A hero image, headline text and tag line.
 Perfect as an introduction to non landing page sites where no signup box is required.
 Should appear at the top of the container component.
 // Parameters:
 // - mainHeading: 1-4 words
 // - subHeading: 30-50 words that act as a page description.
-// - imageComponent: An image component with width 1600px and height: 1400px.
+// - imageSrc: An image src to an imported image with width 1600px and height: 1400px.
 This will be shown on the right hand side of the page
 // - imageAltTag: Detailed alt text for the image, should contain the keywords '4K photo shoot' and the dimensions width: 1600px and height: 1400px import HeroStandard from './landingPageComponents/HeroStandard';

-// TrailingSignup
+//// TrailingSignup
-// An end of page signup box which should always be included only if HeroApp has also been included.
+An end of page signup box which should always be included only if HeroApp has also been included.
 // Parameters:

-// - buttonText: 1-3 word call to action
+- buttonText: 1-3 word call to action
+  // Deploy Inputs
+- Database.API.PostOnly
+- Database.Dynamo.Admin.SiteUrl
+  // Example Import
   import TrailingSignup from './landingPageComponents/TrailingSignup';

 // Headline
 // A headline and then a detailed text paragraph in one component.